Symplectic capacities from Hamiltonian circle actions: Introduction

 \section{Introduction}

-The celebrated Gromov's nonsqueezing theorem~\cite{Gr} says that there is a symplectic embedding of a ball $B^{2n}(r)$ of radius $r$ into $B^2(R) \times \R^{2n-2}$ if and only if $r \leq R$.
-This gives the notion of the \textbf{Gromov width} of a symplectic manifold $(M, \omega)$, defined by
+The celebrated Gromov's nonsqueezing theorem~\cite{Gr} says that there is a symplectic embedding of a ball $B^{2n}(r)$ of radius~$r$ into $B^2(R) \times \R^{2n-2}$ if and only if $r \leq R$.
+This motivates the notion of the \textbf{Gromov width} of a symplectic manifold $(M, \omega)$, defined by

-Karshon and Tolman~\cite{KT}, and Lu~\cite{Lu1} independently, showed that the Gromov width of a complex Grassmannian is equal to one if the cohomology class $[\omega]$ of the symplectic form is normalized to be the generator of $H_2(M, \Z)$.
-The idea of the proof by Karhon and Tolman is the following.
+Karshon and Tolman~\cite{KT}, and Lu~\cite{Lu1} independently, computed the Gromov width of the complex Grassmannian $\Gr(k,m)$ of $k$-planes in $\C^m$.
+It is equal to~$m$ if the cohomology class $[\omega]$ of the symplectic form is normalized to be the first Chern class.
+The idea of the proof by Karshon and Tolman is the following.

-Let $\Gr(k,m)$ be the Grassmannian of $k$-planes in $\C^m$.
-The $S^1$ action on $\C^m$ given by\footnote{We give a different action from that of ~\cite{KT} to induce the opposite action on $\Gr(k,m)$.
-Also, we consider $S^1$ as $\R/\Z$ instead of the unit circle in $\C$.}